MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/README.md

 Through this project, I aim not only to strengthen my knowledge, but also to actively contribute to the development of innovative tools for scientific discovery.

+You can navigate through the menu to explore the various tasks developed for this application.
+For each task, I provide a detailed explanation of the code and the results achieved.

 ### I am still working on these tasks, so expect more updates to this page in the following days.